light-mode-image

 };

-• credentialQuery : An array of credential queries to request from the mDoc.
-Define what information is requested from the user for verification.
+• credentialQuery : Define what information is requested from the user for verification.

 • openid4vpConfiguration: Configuration for the OID4VP flow:

-• walletProviderId: The ID of a trusted wallet provider configured in the MATTR tenant.
+• walletProviderId: The ID of a trusted wallet provider configured in the Verifier application settings on the MATTR tenant.
 The tenant will only accept mDocs presented by wallets from this provider.
+Refer to the tutorial to learn how to configure a wallet provider ID for a specific wallet application.

 Request credentials and handle the verification results